 Koreeda contemplates what constitutes a family; featuring a regular of his, Frank Lily as Osamu Shibata, a happy-go-lucky patriarch of what at first appears as a family comprised of his young son Shota (Kairi Jyo) his thieving side-kick who we see smuggling with great aptitude the family’s weekly shop into his backpack.
-Along with comically acerbic grandmother figure Hatsue (Kilin Kiki), Osamu’s wife Nobuyo (Sakura Ando) and young adult Aki (Mayu Matsuoka).
+Along with the comically acerbic grandmother figure Hatsue (Kilin Kiki), Osamu’s wife Nobuyo (Sakura Ando) and the young adult Aki (Mayu Matsuoka).
 All of them, making a living through meanail work, such as construction, laundry mats and strip booths and then supplemented by shop-lifting.

 The framework of this familial assemblage is revealed when Osamu and Shota, rescue the most adorable little girl Yuri (Miyu Susaki), who is stranded having escaped her family home, just a few streets down.
 They bring her back to their tiny makeshift apartment where they cosily abide, discovering various wounds on her body implying that Yuri suffered parental abuse.
 Soon enough Yuri joins their domestic bliss and learning the tricks of the trade through Shota, spending their days shoplifting; whilst all along there is city-wide police search for her.
 As yest further insightful glimpses we come to realise each of them are not blood-related and like Yuri they were rescued, saved from troubled predicaments and taken in to this tranquil habitat to find harmonious solace.
 That is until Shota, eventually gets caught stealing, injuring himself whilst trying to escape, the authorities are alerted and the inevitable happens.

-It’s an endearing, heart-felt, adorable film without meaning to trivialize its symbolic importance and the potency of the underlying theme.
+It’s an endearing, heart-felt, adorable film which successfully avoids in trivializing its symbolic importance and the potency of its underlying theme.
 The cast such give such stellar performances making their deliveries seem effortless, hyper realistic portrayals in this scruffy fairy tale.
 Despite being dirt poor, this familial entity lives in abundance, finding everything they need in each other.
 Each one of them choose to be there, following their innate instincts, away from the cruelty they were subjected to, or from those who rejected them and find their place in a more befitting unit.